 About the author: Hanna B. Hölling is Lecturer in the History of Art and Material Studies at the Department of History of Art, University College London.
 She was Andrew W. Mellon Visiting Professor, Cultures of Conservation, at the Bard Graduate Center in New York and received awards internationally.
 Among her many publications is Revisions—Zen for Film.

-This event will be live streamed and followed by a reception in the Loeb room.
-A video of this lecture will be archived and available after the event in the Institute's video archive.
+A video of this lecture was archived and is available in the Institute's video archive.

 Spotlight on New Talents in Time-Based Media Art Conservation